UnamSanctam/UnamDownloader/README.md

 <img src="https://github.com/UnamSanctam/UnamDownloader/blob/master/UnamDownloader.png?raw=true">

-# UnamDownloader 1.3.1 - A free silent downloader
+# UnamDownloader 1.4.0 - A free silent downloader

-A free silent (hidden) open source downloader (binder) that can be built as either a native C or managed .NET C# file.
-A downloader is essentially the same as a binder although it downloads the files instead of storing them in memory.
+A free silent (hidden) open-source downloader (binder) that can be built as a native C file.
+A downloader is essentially the same as a binder although it downloads the files instead of storing them in memory, you can also see my [UnamBinder](https://github.com/UnamSanctam/UnamBinder) for a normal file binder.

 ## Main Features

-* Native (C) - Can choose to build the downloader as a native (C) 32-bit file, basically no run requirements
+* Native (C) - Builds the final executable as a native (C) 32-bit file, has basically no run requirements
-* Managed (C#) - Can choose to build the downloader as a managed (.NET C#) file, requires at least .NET 4.0
 * Silent - Downloads and executes (if enabled) files without any visible output
 * Tiny - Final downloader build is usually less than 5kb (depending on the amount of files to download)
 * Multiple files - Supports downloading any amount of files
 * Powershell - Does everything through powershell which currently greatly reduces detections
 * Compatible - Supports all tested Windows version (Windows 7 to Windows 10) and all file types
 * Windows Defender exclusions - Can add exclusions into Windows Defender to ignore any detections from the downloaded files
-* Icon/Assembly - Supports adding an icon and assembly data to the built file with building a managed .NET C# build
+* Icon/Assembly - Supports adding an Icon and/or Assembly Data to the built file

 ## Downloads